LucasAmos/lucasamos.dev-next/src/posts/automatedrelease.md

 ## Choosing the tool

-There are a number of libraries available for automating release workflows, two of the most popular are [semantic-release](https://github.com/semantic-release/semantic-release) and [releaseit](https://github.com/release-it/release-it).
+There are a number of libraries available for automating release workflows, two of the most popular are [semantic-release](https://github.com/semantic-release/semantic-release) and [release-it](https://github.com/release-it/release-it).
 I have used semantic-release in the past and found it to be quite unreliable with weird unexpected behaviours so when I decided to automate my next workflow I chose release-it

 ## Using conventional commits

-Releaseit determines the next version number by examining commit messages, therefore I had to ensure that all commits conformed to the [conventional-commit ](https://www.conventionalcommits.org/en/v1.0.0/)standard.
+Release-it determines the next version number by examining commit messages, therefore I had to ensure that all commits conformed to the [conventional-commit ](https://www.conventionalcommits.org/en/v1.0.0/)standard.
 To mandate this I created **commitlint.config.cjs** in the repository root

 ```js
 module.exports = {